 ULABY: And not just in schoolyards or sitcoms.
 Glenn Beck used it as a cheap shot when he called the president racist a few years ago.

 BLOCK: This guy is, I believe, a racist.

 ULABY: Beck eventually apologized.
 Trivializing "that's racist" shows how much cultural confusion exists about race and racism right now, says Regina Bradley.

-Musicians Himanshu Suri and Victor Vasquez loved the meme - so much they named their band Das Racist.
+ULABY: Musicians Himanshu Suri and Victor Vasquez loved the meme.
+So much they named their band Das Racist.

-Mr. VICTOR VASQUEZ (Das Racist): That was like an inside joke that was floating around.
-It's a cool way to kind of undermine the seriousness and, like, inherent, like, sadness of talking about race.
+BLOCK: That was like an inside joke that was floating around.
+It's a cool way to kind of undermine the seriousness in, like, inherent, like, sadness in talking about race.